 On average, customer-facing SMBs would have more than 3 users.

-If you need more than 3 users on your Hootsuite account, you only have the option to contact them directly for a sales call.
+If you need more than 3 users on your Hootsuite account, you can only contact them directly for a sales call.

 So, if your agency has more than 3 people managing social and doing community management, or if your customer support team has more than 3 agents answering questions on social media, you’re paying the big bucks.